By Merel Maurits

 What has been the response of the government on the protests?

 So far the government didn't use any force against peaceful protesters.
 The typical response was all about media "spin" arguing that the number of protesters was decreasing.
 After the second protest, President Vučić stated that "even if five million protesters go out I wouldn't care about any of their demands".
 Because of that statement the protests got the slogan #1of5million.
-Now, after 8 weeks, protests are organized in more than 40 cities and the government found itself in a situation that it cannot ignore the demands anymore.
-Contrary to previous protests, they are now organized as citizens’ protests without political articulation and politicians on the stage.
-However, the Democratic Party, as a member of oppositional Alliance for Serbia, supports and helps in organization of the protests.
+Now, after 8 weeks, protests are organised in more than 40 cities and the government found itself in a situation that it cannot ignore the demands anymore.
+Contrary to previous protests, they are now organised as citizens' protests without political articulation and politicians on the stage.
+However, the Democratic Party, as a member of oppositional Alliance for Serbia, supports and helps in organisation of the protests.

 In 2000 protests broke out after the presidential elections.
 This forced Milošević to resign.
 To what extent can you compare the protest back than to those of the recent month?

 This is a completely new situation.
 In 2000 people protested for their stolen votes.
 Now we protest against violence in the society and state capture, for freedom of the media, rule of law and democracy.
 In addition, the situation is now more complicated because in 2000 the international community supported opposition parties but now President Vučić enjoys support of the international community due to his willingness to enhance the relations with Kosovo.

 Do which extent do you agree that the EU has chosen stability over democratic values?